dmnash/csv-python-postgres-pipeline/README.md

 ## Features

 * Schema-based column validation
-* Trinary rule handling (rejected / warn / accepted)
+* Each rule can either pass or fail, with optional logging of successes, warnings, or failures
-* Structured logging with support for grouped or row-level rejection
+* Structured logging for all validation events
+* Group-level or row-level rejection logic (schema-driven)
-* Centralized config for runtime behavior
+* Config-driven runtime behavior
 * CLI interface via `run_ingestor.py`
 * PostgreSQL target (no other DBs supported)